mikemac1/reading-notes/code-301/class-05.md

 The map method transforms an array by applying a function to all of its elements and building a new array from the returned values.
 It is using its function to search thru an array and apply a given function or condition to return.

 ## Things I want to know more about

+Higher order functions "feels" like callback functions but I am not sure?

 ## Sources To Cite